 The Department has large well-equipped teaching laboratories, offering an extensive range of modern instrumentation, including spectrometers and chromatographic apparatus.

-Laboratory work carried out in years 1 and 2 include the following areas;
+Laboratory work carried out in years 1 and 2 includes the following areas:

 It also gives you experience in handling and interpreting experimental data and demonstrates how principles taught in lecture courses can be put to use.